tracy-git123/tracy-git123.github.io/projects/edaproject.md

   <img width="400px" src="../img/Capture.PNG" class="img-thumbnail" >
 </div>

-- Region D has the most applicants which is expected as this were Soweto is located which has become one most highly populated areas in Johannesburg.
-Soweto alone is home to 1.2 million people of Johannesburg's 5.6 million population.

 <div class="text-center p-4">
   <img width="400px" src="../img/region count map.PNG" class="img-thumbnail" >
 </div>

-### 3. Next I looked at how many applicants there were in various monthly income brackets:
+### 3. Monthly income distribution of applicants:
+- One of the qualifying criteria an applicant has to meet in order to recieve a housing subsidy is to have an income below R3500.
 <div class="text-center p-4">
   <img width="400px" src="../img/2.PNG" class="img-thumbnail" >
 </div>

-### 4. Next I looked at the age distrubuition of applicants split by gender.
+### 4. Age distrubuition of applicants split by gender.
+- M = Male, F = Female, U = Unknown
+- The average age of male applicants is 49 years old.
+- The average age of female applicants is 47 years old.
+- There are more female applicants than male applicants (25,310 vs 20,2810)
 <div class="text-center p-4">
   <img width="400px" src="../img/gender applicants.PNG" class="img-thumbnail" >
 </div>

-### 5. Finally I looked at what Dwelling types applicants are staying in at the moment.
+### 5. Current dwelling types of applicants.
 - Most applicants for public housing are those living in informal dwelling types and likely have poor access to water, energy and sanitation services.
 <div class="text-center p-4">
   <img width="600px" src="../img/3.PNG" class="img-thumbnail" >